 In the film, it is implied that Beauxbatons is an all-girls school, but this is not canon.
 Male students are mentioned in the books.

 Also, the name of the school is mispronounced by actor Michael Gambon, who says "bow-BAT-tens" with the emphasis on the second syllable.
-In French, the emphasis is on the third syllable, and the correct pronunciation "bow-bat-TAH" ("n" and "s" are silent at the end).
+In French, the emphasis is on the third syllable, and the correct pronunciation "bo-bat-TON."
 Dumbledore should know better after all the years he spent with Nicholas and Perenelle Flamel!

 Writing by J K Rowling on Pottermore: Beauxbatons